togobingi/google_cloud_function/README.md

 ## Google Cloud Function - Python
-This script was written to extract data from a source destination and move it to a destination data-warehouse
+This script extracts data from a source location (FTP server) and moves it to a Bigquery data-warehouse.
 - Note that the imported libraries need to be in a seperate file called "requirements.txt"